updated November 2025, originally posted December 2005

 No. No. No. Everyone ate it all.
 They said it tasted good, but I could tell they were wishing for the old standards, especially the green bean casserole.
 Not a casserole made from blanched fresh green beans mixed with baby portabella mushrooms, tossed with a creamy bechamel and topped with caramelized onions.
 No, my family loves green bean casserole brought to us in 25 minutes by a Green Giant, the Campbell's kids, and the French('s).
 It's not like I hate green bean casserole because I think it tastes bad.
 I just hate green bean casserole.

-This year, though, I think Dr. Paula Deen may have cured my family of green bean casserole.
+This year, though, I may have cured my family of green bean casserole.
 (Though the garlic and herb roasted red potatoes still won't replace mashed potatoes).

 But if we have green bean casserole with bacon in it next year, I think I'll cry.

-Blanch 1 lb. fresh green beans for a few minutes (Paula says 3 minutes, but I definitely took the green beans out within one minute).
+- Blanch 1 lb. fresh green beans for a few minutes.
+I err on the side of crisp and definitely took the green beans out within one minute.

 Kelvin says